smcclab/smc-course/README.md

    obviously) so they can create a fork of this repo for you at
    <https://gitlab.cecs.anu.edu.au/courses/compXXXX>

-2. clone the newly-created project to your local machine
+2. once they've done that for you, clone the newly-created project to your local machine

 3. set up your [ruby environment](https://www.ruby-lang.org/en/downloads/) (on Windows/Linux/macOS) and install the relevant gems (packages) by running